henriquecholo/bootstrap-vs-foundation-talk/src/README.md

   - *Old and Cross Browsers*
    - Bootstrap is compatible with more older browsers than Foundation
+    - IE+8 Bootstrap x IE+9 Foundation
+    - Opera only on Bootstrap
-   - Foundation uses more things on new browsers
+   - Foundation is compatible with more mobile browsers than Bootstrap
+    - Android 2-4, Windows Phone 7+, Surface (tablets)
    - Both are compatible with *newest browsers*
-  - Documentation
-   - The CSS documentation are *simmilary* on both
-   - The Javascript documentation for Foundation contains *images explaining the feature*, while Bootstrap does *not*

 ----

 ## Right library for the project

-  - *Rems and Pixels*
-   - Foundation uses REMS (percentage)
+  - Foundation uses *Rems* (percentage) x Bootstrap uses *Pixels*
-   - Bootstrap uses Pixels
   - UI Elements
    - Bootstrap has *more* UI elements than Foundation
+  - Documentation
+   - The CSS documentation are *simmilary* on both
+   - The JS doc for Foundation contains *images explaining the feature* x Bootstrap does *not*
   - Community
    - Bootstrap has the *most popular community*